Open a Publishing Company in Thailand

 Conditions to open a newspaper in Thailand

-The company registration in Thailand related to a publishing business is a normal process and there are certain requirements that need to be followed.
+The company formation in Thailand related to a publishing business is a normal process and there are certain requirements that need to be followed.
 The Publishing Act stipulates that the owner needs to follow certain conditions and to obtain a publishing license.
 In order to open a publishing company in Thailand (magazine, newspaper, etc.) the owner or the representative needs to reserve a name and to fill the application form at the Ministry of Culture in Thailand.

 The company registration in Thailand can be explained by our experts in company formation in Thailand, besides details about the taxation for such business and many other rules and regulations.
 For instance, the owner of the newspaper needs to be at least 20 years old, with a clear criminal background and a residence permit for Thailand.
 The next step is to find an available name for the magazine or newspaper, register for VAT and to apply for the ISSN (International Standard Serial Number) in Thailand which is usually issued in one day.
 Details about the type of magazine, the language and the objectives of the printed newspaper or publication will be requested when applying for a publishing license in Thailand.